deors/deors-demos-microservices-docs/README.md

     @org.springframework.cloud.config.server.EnableConfigServer

-### 1.3) set up the service registry server (Eureka)
+### 1.3) set up the service registry and discovery service (Eureka)

-the service registry server is the microservice that will enable every other microservice in the system to register 'where' they are physically located, so others can discover them and interact with them
+the service registry and discovery service, powered by Spring Cloud and Netflix Eureka, is the microservice that will enable every other microservice in the system to register 'where' they are physically located, so others can discover them and interact with them

 go to https://start.spring.io/